mooreniemi/mooreniemi.github.io/_posts/2016-11-28-table-driven-methods.md

 using TDMs for every single call, that could add up.
 Imagine a 39% memory tax on every single call: not a good look.

-That said, in Ruby at least, this allocation difference is unnecessary.
-There's no reason to put those Arrays on the heap.
-If we rewrite our TDM to make all the Arrays frozen constants, check out our new memory stats (I also made all the procs constants, for both methods):
+We can definitely do better than paying that tax on _every_ call.
+Here's the TDM when I move those Arrays out as frozen constants (I also moved the procs out for both methods, to reduce noise):

 ```
 Calculating -------------------------------------